 On April 25, 2013, the Board rejected 22 GE corn varieties to be used in the ethanol sector, three GE rapeseed varieties to be used in the feed sector, and one GE sugar beet variety to be used in the feed sector.
+There was no provided explanation for the rejections.

-Turkish Poultry Meat Producers and Breeders Association (Besd-Bir) submitted dossiers to the Biosafety Board for the approval of a total of 40 traits (10 soybean, 16 corn, four canola and 10 cotton) for feed use in between 2015 and 2018.
+The Turkish Poultry Meat Producers and Breeders Association (Besd-Bir) submitted dossiers to the Biosafety Board for the approval of a total of 40 traits (10 soybean, 16 corn, four canola and 10 cotton) for feed use in between 2015 and 2018.
 The Biosafety Board accepted the applications for review under the simplified procedure.
 Five events (3 corn and 2 soybeans) were approved on July 16, 2015 for feed use.
 Eight events (6 corn and 2 soybean) were approved on November 5, 2015.
 Four events (3 soybeans and 1 corn) were approved on August 2, 2017.
 Besd-Bir withdrew 10 cotton applications in February 2018.
-As of October 31st, 2019, the remaining 13 traits are still undergoing assessment.
+As of September 30, 2020, the remaining 13 traits are still undergoing assessment.
 In the meantime, trade has been negatively affected due to unapproved events.

 According to the Biosafety Law, applicants must inform MinAF for requesting an extension of expiring events at least one year before the expiring date.
-Based on this requirement, the applicant for the three soybean events (A2704-12, MON40-3-2 and MON89788) of which their permits expire on 1/26/2021 must make applications to MinAF no later than 1/26/2020 for the extension.
-Similarly, the applicant must make applications for 13 corn events which were approved in 12/24/2011 (please see Table 1 in the Annex for the names of corn events) no later than 12/24/2020.
+Based on this requirement, the three soybean events (A2704-12, MON40-3-2 and MON89788) whose permits expire on 1/26/2021 will be banned for import to Turkey as of their expiration date since as of this report, no organization or company has made an application to MinAF for extension.
+Similarly, extension applications must be made for 13 corn events which were approved on 12/24/2011 (please see Table 1 in the Annex for the names of corn events) no later than 12/24/2020.